LeverageAlex/SATSolver/README.md

 It is necessary as shown above to leave a space between brackets, literals and negations.

 If the formula is solveable, the isSolveAble method will return true.

+As API: Remove the main-method, then use isSolveAble(formula..) for solving your formula.
 If you wish to see solving assignment, call after solving printCurrentAssignment(..).

 It is also notable to mention that it is also possibile to print whole truthtables to stdout with printTruthTable(..).